Central agencies attacked in Bengal as TMC wants to protect corrupt leaders: PM Modi | Politics

 Modi's comments come a day after an NIA team was allegedly attacked by a mob on Saturday when attempting to arrest two main suspects in a 2022 blast case in West Bengal's Purba Medinipur district.

-''The TMC is disregarding the law and the constitution of the country,'' he said.
+''The TMC is a party that disrespects India's constitution and Rule of Law,'' he said.

 The attack on NIA on Saturday evoked memories of January 5 when a team of the Enforcement Directorate (ED) was attacked by a mob in North 24 Parganas district's Sandeshkhali during a search at the house of TMC leader Shajahan Sheikh, who was later suspended, in connection with alleged irregularities in the public distribution system.